Abhishek5165/Abhisheks_gallery/README.md

 # Abhishek's Gallery! 🖼📷
-As I deive into API exploration, I've decided to embark on developing a gallery application using the Pixels API.
+As I delve into API exploration, I've decided to embark on developing a gallery application using the Pixels API.
 This endeavor presents a prime opportunity to not only understand API workings but also to bolster my development skills.
 By leveraging Pixels API's capabilities, I aim to craft a user-friendly interface that prioritizes seamless image browsing and quick downloads, fostering an immersive user experience.
 Through this project, I anticipate honing my understanding of API integration and HTTP methods while realizing the practical applications of my studies.

 I only used these: